Interim COVID-19 Antigen Testing Recommendations

 *A positive antigen test result in an asymptomatic, unexposed individual should be immediately followed by a PCR test in a high-complexity CLIA-certified laboratory to verify the positive result.
 This follow-up specimen should be collected within 24 hours of the original test, if possible, and no more than 48 hours after the antigen test.
 Specimens collected more than 48 hours after the initial test may lead to discordant results.
 If the confirmatory PCR is negative on an appropriate specimen collected in the proper time frame, and the individual has remained asymptomatic, the antigen test would be considered a false positive and the individual not counted as a COVID-19 case.

 +While multiple specimen types may be acceptable, if possible, confirmatory tests should be performed using specimens with evidence of the most sensitivity, such as nasopharyngeal or mid-turbinate swabs.

 Clinical management of patients with a positive antigen test should be the same as for patients with a positive PCR test, beginning with prompt isolation.
 Further public health actions including case investigation and contact tracing should be initiated in coordination with the local health department.

-As of April 15, 2021, the following seventeen POC antigen tests have an EUA from FDA.
-More information about each of these tests can be found on FDA’s website for COVID-19 antigen tests.
+As of November 3, 2021, thirty-eight antigen tests have an EUA from FDA.
+Most antigen tests are available in a point-of-care version.
+More information about each antigen test can be found on FDA’s website for COVID-19 antigen tests.